Topout

 Access

-The Glen is administered by the Niagara Parks Commission (www.niagaraparks.com) and climbers are represented by the Ontario Access Coalition (www.ontarioaccesscoalition.com).
-Absolutely no roped climbing is permitted.
+The Glen is administered by the Niagara Parks Commission and climbers are represented by the Ontario Access Coalition.

-Note that bouldering access is currently under evaluation, so please behave responsibly.
-Interim guidelines can be found on the OAC website.
-Most of them are common bouldering ethics, but please pay special attention to your impact on vegetation in the Glen.
+Please practice common bouldering ethics and especially pay attention to your impact on vegetation in the Glen.
 Don't go tramping all over the place when you can use the established trails, and do not top out boulders that are heavily vegetated on top.

 Seasons